danrlu/covid_NGS_data_sample/README.md

 ## Consensus genome: `sample.fasta` or `sample.fa`

-- With a reference genome and the information in a BAM file , aka a reference genome and how the sample genome differs from it, one can re-constitute the full sample genome that was sequenced.
+- Knowing a reference genome and how the sample genome differs from it (stored in a BAM file), one can re-constitute the full sample genome that was sequenced.

 - The resulting genomic sequence (the 'consensus genome') is stored in FASTA files.